See how we’re changing the world of business

 Glass windows of Alfiero Center.

-The UB School of Management is one of the best business schools in the nation based on the return on investment it provides MBA graduates, according to a new ROI calculator by Bloomberg Businessweek.
+The UB School of Management is again one of the best business schools in the nation based on the return on investment it provides MBA graduates, according to Bloomberg Businessweek’s ROI calculator.

-At No. 11 among U.S. B-schools, the UB School of Management is ranked far ahead of schools like Harvard (No. 58), Wharton (No. 67) and Cornell (No. 51), as well as numerous other schools in the Northeast, including NYU (Stern), University of Rochester (Simon) and University of Pittsburgh (Katz).
+At No. 5 among U.S. B-schools, the UB School of Management is ranked far ahead of schools like Harvard (No. 42), Wharton (No. 51) and Cornell (No. 45), as well as numerous other schools in in the Northeast, including NYU (Stern), University of Rochester (Simon) and University of Pittsburgh (Katz).

 Man in suit stuffing cash into his pocket.